Property Schemas for Alexa.Cooking APIs

 PRESET

-if your device supports preset modes or other automated cooking.
-For more information, see Alexa.Cooking.PresetController. -
+if your appliance supports preset modes or other automated cooking.
+For details, see Alexa.Cooking.PresetController.

 CUSTOM